-If you buy a new bond and plan to keep it to maturity, changing prices, interest rates, and yields typically do not affect you, unless the bond is called.
-But investors don't have to buy bonds directly from the issuer and hold them until maturity; instead, bonds can be bought from and sold to other investors on what's called the secondary market.
-Bond prices on the secondary market can be higher or lower than the face value of the bond because the current economic environment and market conditions will affect the price investors are actually willing to pay for the bond.
-And the bond's yield, or the expected return on the bond, may also change.
+If you buy a new issue bond or certificate of deposit (CD) and plan to keep it to maturity, changing prices, market interest rates, and yields typically do not affect you, unless the bond or CD is called.
+But investors needn't only buy bonds or CDs directly from the issuer and hold them until maturity; instead, they can be bought from and sold to other investors on what's called the secondary market.
+Similar to stocks, bond and CD prices can be higher or lower than the face value of the security because of the current economic environment and the financial health of the issuer.

 How price is measured

 Price is important when you intend to trade bonds with other investors.
 A bond's price is what investors are willing to pay for an existing bond.